Itsmoezurrehman/FashionMNIST-GAN/README.md

 **1. Latent Space Interpolation** — a 2×5 grid showing smooth transitions between two randomly sampled clothing items in latent space.

-**2. Generated Image Grid** — a 10×10 grid of clothing images generated entirely by the trained generator from random noise.
+**2. Generated image Grid** — a 10×10 grid of clothing images generated entirely by the trained generator from random noise.

 ----------------------------------------------------------------------------------------------------------------------